robotique-ecam/cdfr/src/modules/localisation/README.md

 We're estimating the vision localization precision of about 1 centimeter average which isn't enough in some cases (particularly near walls).

 So, in order to increase the precision, the information given by the vision needs to be refined by a vlx measure.
 But keep in mind that vision gives a pose STAMPED information which means the marker given by assurancetourix has a delay of a few milliseconds (~350ms average).
-The vlx measure takes (in simulation) about 60ms which gives a final difference between theses stamps of about 400ms.
+The vlx measure takes (in simulation) about 60ms which give a final difference between theses stamps of about 400ms.

 If the robot is moving at something like 20cm/s, we do have to allow a difference of 8cm between the vision pose and vlx computed pose.
 Unrealistic, goblet have a 7cm diameter.